 Pecans are awesome for reasons beyond just being low-carb and high in quality fats.
 They’re also:

-These sweet potatoes are so delicious, healthy and easy to make!
-First, the sweet potatoes are cut into 1 ½ inch thick slices and roasted in the oven with some FBOMB Macadamia Oil, cinnamon and nutmeg, pecans, sea salt and pepper.
+These sweet potatoes are so delicious, healthy, and easy to make!
+First, the sweet potatoes are cut into 1½-inch thick slices and roasted in the oven with some FBOMB Macadamia Oil, cinnamon and nutmeg, pecans, sea salt and black pepper.
 Then they are “smashed” with a fork (or glass) and topped with a dab of grass-fed butter, drizzled honey, and fresh thyme.
-Easy, simple and totally full of flavor, crunch, and healthy ingredients!
+Easy, simple, and full of flavor, crunch, and healthy ingredients!

 - 2 large sweet potatoes (or 3 medium)